-Standard D1 states:

-'You must act with honesty and integrity in your professional practice.'

-Standard D7 states,

-'You must uphold the reputation of the profession at all times through your conduct, in and out of the workplace'.

-The associated guidance for Standard D7 provides:

-'The public's trust and confidence in the profession (and the reputation of the profession generally) can be undermined by an osteopath's professional or personal conduct.
+- D1 states: - 'You must act with honesty and integrity in your professional practice.' - D7 states, - 'You must uphold the reputation of the profession at all times through your conduct, in and out of the workplace'. - The associated guidance for D7 states: 'The public's trust and confidence in the profession (and the reputation of the profession generally) can be undermined by an osteopath's professional or personal conduct.
 You should have regard to your professional standing, even when you are not acting as an osteopath.'